xbello/cross_genes/README.md

     optional arguments:
       -h, --help   show this help message and exit --variants   [Deprecated] The files to be used are tsv/tab files with many columns.
-The three first must be chromosome, start and and end position.
+The five first must be chromosome, start, end and two alleles.
       --exclusion  Perform an exclusion (items only in the first file) instead a common position search.
 ```